April 30, 2024

 Interested in learning more about LLCs and sole proprietorships?
 Check out our guide.

 With income passing through to the owner for tax purposes, only one tax return needs to be filed each year.
-If you file their own taxes, this means less paperwork and more time making your business profitable.
-If you outsource their taxes, you will likely pay fewer fees than those with multiple returns.
+If you file your own taxes, this means less paperwork and more time making your business profitable.
+If you outsource your taxes, you will likely pay fewer fees than those with multiple returns.

 We’ve covered the different disregarded entities and their benefits, but what about other business structures?
 How are they taxed?